fan2/FuturismSchedule/network/Kerberos/Kerberos.md

 OS X works with all common directory servers, including LDAP (Lightweight Directory Access Protocol) servers and Microsoft Windows Active Directory servers.
 OS X Server includes an open source LDAP server.

 Kerberos works by passing around **Kerberos tickets**—blocks of data used to *identify* a user who has been *previously authenticated*.
 These tickets are issued for a specific user, service, and period of time.
 Because the initial Kerberos ticket is a form of identification, a kerberized application can use that ticket to request access to additional kerberized services *without* requiring the user to *reauthenticate* (by reentering the user’s password).
-(A kerberized service or application is one that has been configured to support Kerberos tickets.)
+(A **kerberized service** or application is one that has been *configured to support Kerberos tickets*.)
 This ability to access additional services without reauthentication is called *`single sign-on`*(***SSO***).

 OS X can host Kerberos authentication services (called a *`Key Distribution Center`* (***KDC***)).
 Any OS X Server installation that is configured to include a shared LDAP server automatically includes a Kerberos v5 KDC.
 The Kerberos server software is also included in the client version of OS X.